 Over a few posts I will discuss some of the real and fictional spies we’ve seen in Chicago.

 True spy stories of Chicago

 The heyday of real spies in Chicago was back in the late 1800’s when two men who became best known for their spy exploits came out of the city.

 Allan Pinkerton – The first of the Chicago spies was Allan Pinkerton.
 During the Civil War, he served as the head of Abraham Lincoln’s spy network during the Civil War.
 Spy of the Rebellion, written in 1883, looked at his work as head spy.
-Among his supposed successes were stopping an attempt to kill Lincoln,
+Among his supposed successes was stopping an attempt to kill Lincoln.